minipief/pyva/doc/source/property_classes.rst

 :class:`~pyva.properties.materialClasses.IsoMat` class is a subclass of this class.

 The theory of poroelastic material was established in the late 50ties by M.A.
 Biot.
 This is the reason why many people talk about Biot materials instead of poroelastics.
-It is worth mentioning that the main achievements where made on new models ans descriptions of porous materials where made recently.
+It is worth mentioning that the main achievements on new models and descriptions of porous materials where made recently.
-Whereas the theory for the coupled dynamics was established by Biot much earlier.
+In contrast6 to this the theory for the coupled dynamics was established by Biot much earlier.
 A comprising description of most models and theories are given by Allard ([All2009]_).

 Due to the fact that both models are implemented there are no additional parameters required for this type of material.